WHY we need you in Peru

 SPECIAL REQUIREMENTS: N/A

-Sadly with poverty and homelessness in Cuzco, not all children have access to quality education.
-The Children and Teaching English program aims to provide a caring and nurturing space for volunteers to assist children with their studies so they can gain confidence in their abilities and go on to improve their quality of life.
+Sadly with poverty and homelessness in Cuzco, not all children or adults have access to quality education.
+This program aims to provide a caring and nurturing space for volunteers to assist children, teens and adults with their studies so they can gain confidence in their abilities and go on to improve their quality of life.

 - Prepare english lessons, games and fun activities